 A tenant has the right to a fit and habitable rental unit in accordance with the Uniform Statewide Building Code.
-The landlord must make all repairs needed to keep premises fit and habitable. (§55.1-1220) To enforce the right to get repairs, a tenant must be current in rent, give the landlord written notice and wait a reasonable period.
+The landlord must make all repairs needed to keep premises fit and habitable. (§55.1-1220) To request repairs, the tenant must give the landlord written notice of the need for repairs, and give the landlord a reasonable amount of time to make the repairs.
 If repairs are not made, a tenant can file a Tenant's Assertion in General District Court.
-This must be filed no later than five days after rent is due.
-There is no rent withholding in Virginia, except under repair and deduct. (§55.1-1244) Uninhabitable Dwelling Unit at Move In:
+The tenant must but current on rent in order to file a Tenant's Assertion.
+Courts may require this to be filed no later than five days after rent is due.
+There is no rent withholding in Virginia except under repair and deduct (below). (§55.1-1244) Repair and Deduct: